-• Privacy Act of 1974
+Privacy Act of 1974

-- Affects U.S. government computer systems that collects, stores, uses, or disseminates personally identifiable information - Health Insurance Portability and Accountability Act (HIPAA) - Affects healthcare providers, facilities, insurance companies, and medical data clearing houses - Sarbanes-Oxley (SOX) - Affects publicly-traded U.S. corporations and requires certain accounting methods and financial reporting requirements - Gramm-Leach-Bliley Act (GLBA) - Affects banks, mortgage companies, loan offices, insurance companies, investment companies, and credit card providers - Federal Information Security Management (FISMA) Act of 2002 - Requires each agency to develop, document, and implement an agencywide information systems security program to protect their data - Payment Card Industry Data Security Standard (PCI DSS) is a contractual obligation - Help America Vote Act (HAVA) of 2002 - Provides regulations that govern the security, confidentiality, and integrity of the personal information collected, stored, or processed during the election and voting process - SB 1386 requires any business that stores personal data to disclose a breach - Security Policies - $\circ~$ Privacy policies govern the labeling and handling of data - Acceptable Use Policy - Defines the rules that restrict how a computer, network, or other systems may be used - Change Management Policy - Defines the structured way of changing the state of a computer system, network, or IT procedure - Separation of Duties is a preventative type of administrative control - Job Rotation - Different users are trained to perform the tasks of the same position to help prevent and identify fraud that could occur if only one employee had the job - Onboarding and Offboarding Policy - Dictates what type of things need to be done when an employee is hired, fired, or quits - Terminated employees are often not cooperative o Due Process
+Affects U.S. government computer systems that collects, stores, uses, or disseminates personally identifiable information

+Health Insurance Portability and Accountability Act (HIPAA)

+Affects healthcare providers, facilities, insurance companies, and medical data clearing houses

+Sarbanes-Oxley (SOX)

+Affects publicly-traded U.S. corporations and requires certain accounting methods and financial reporting requirements

+Gramm-Leach-Bliley Act (GLBA)

+Affects banks, mortgage companies, loan offices, insurance companies, investment companies, and credit card providers

+Federal Information Security Management (FISMA) Act of 2002

+- Requires each agency to develop, document, and implement an agencywide information systems security program to protect their data - Payment Card Industry Data Security Standard (PCI DSS) is a contractual obligation

+Help America Vote Act (HAVA) of 2002

+- Provides regulations that govern the security, confidentiality, and integrity of the personal information collected, stored, or processed during the election and voting process - o SB 1386 requires any business that stores personal data to disclose a breach

+Legal Requirements

+- Any type of information or asset should consider how a compromise of that information can threaten the three core security attributes of the CIA Triad - Security controls focus on the CIA attributes of the processing system

+Privacy

+- A data governance requirement that arises when collecting and processing personal data to ensure the rights of the subject's data - Legal requirements will affect your corporate governance and the policies in regards to privacy of your user's data

+General Data Protection Regulation (GDPR)

+- Personal data cannot be collected processed or retained without the individual's informed consent - GDPR also provides the right for a user to withdraw consent, to inspect, amend, or erase data held about them - GDPR requires data breach notification within 72 hours - WARNING: Data breaches can happen accidently or through malicious interference

+• Privacy Technologies

+Deidentification

+- methods and technologies that remove identifying information from data before it is distributed - Deidentification is often implemented as part of database design

+Data Masking

+Deidentification Method where generic or placeholder labels are substituted for real data while preserving the structure or format of the original data

+Tokenization

+A deidentification method where a unique token is substituted for real data

+Aggregation/Banding

+A deidentification technique where data is generalized to protect the individuals involved

+Reidentification

+An attack that combines a deidentification dataset with other data source to discover how secure the deidentification method used is

+Security Policies

+Privacy policies govern the labeling and handling of data

+Acceptable Use Policy

+Defines the rules that restrict how a computer, network, or other systems may be used

+Change Management Policy

+- Defines the structured way of changing the state of a computer system, network, or IT procedure - Separation of Duties is a preventative type of administrative control

+Job Rotation

+Different users are trained to perform the tasks of the same position to help prevent and identify fraud that could occur if only one employee had the job

+Onboarding and Offboarding Policy

+- Dictates what type of things need to be done when an employee is hired, fired, or quits - Terminated employees are often not cooperative

-• Due Diligence
+Due Diligence

+Ensuring that IT infrastructure risks are known and managed properly

+Due Care

-- Ensuring that IT infrastructure risks are known and managed properly - Due Care - Mitigation actions that an organization takes to defend against the risks that have been uncovered during due diligence
+Mitigation actions that an organization takes to defend against the risks that have been uncovered during due diligence